two students walking outside a building on campus

 Scholarships

 In recognition of the quality of School of Business programs, many alumni, individuals, and organizations have given generously to support worthy students with financial aid.
 For information and applications, please contact the Director of Financial Aid or the Office of the Dean, School of Business, Washburn University.
-To be considered for the scholarships administered by the School of Business, either as new or continuing recipients, students must submit a direct application to the School of Business each year; the normal deadline is February 15.
+To be considered for the scholarships administered by the School of Business, either as new or continuing recipients, students must submit a direct application to the School of Business each year; the standard deadline is February 15.

 Academic Advising and Admission Requirements